 My name is Lorena Haldeman, and I am the owner, maker, creatrix, artist, and hard-working woman behind HaldeCraft.

 I was bitten by a crafty bug as a child, when my grandmother tried to teach me to knit and crochet (ostensibly to keep me quiet while "her shows" were on).
 That didn't take very well, but she also had a ceramics studio and the first time she put a brush in my hand and I painted that duck purple, I knew that was for me.
-In the years since then I have kept with my beloved ceramics, and also picked up soap-making, knitting, spinning yarn, making lip balms and lotions, sewing, and most recently, weaving.
+In the years since then I have kept with my beloved ceramics, and also picked up soap-making, knitting, spinning yarn, making lip balms and lotions, sewing, weaving, and most recently, blacksmithing.

 A few years ago I found myself staring unemployment in the face, as the yarn store I owned with two friends was facing the end of its life.
 I didn't want to give up crafting as a living, though, I found that I loved it, and loved working for myself, too much.
 So I turned to what, until then, had been a joyful hobby and creative outlet, and put my mind towards turning it into the means to make a living.
 A lot of people can't do that; a lot of people find that working their hobby crushes their love for it.
 I've found just the opposite.
 The longer I do it, and the more feedback I get from people on how beautiful, eye-catching, enjoyable, or just plain useful what I make is to them, the more I want to do what I do.

 The team at HaldeCraft really does consist of just me (hard to believe I can get it all done when you look at how much I produce, I know).
-I am emotionally supported by That Poor Man (fix-it guy and all-around do-right man), and our furry children; Four-Legged Dog, Three-Legged Dog, Fat Cat, Princess Cat, That Poor Man's Cat, and Tiny Kitten.
+I am emotionally supported by That Poor Man (fix-it guy and all-around do-right man), and our furry children; Four-Legged Dog, Three-Legged Dog, That Poor Man's Cat, and Tiny Kitten.
 We all thank you from the bottom of our hearts for your support of HaldeCraft!